agilebits/onepassword-app-extension/README.md

 ### Scenario 2: New User Signup

-Allow your users to generate strong, unique passwords when signing up to your service.
+Allow your users to access 1Password directly from your signup page so they can generate strong, unique passwords.
 1Password will also save the login for future use, allowing users to easily log into your app on their other devices.

 Adding 1Password to your Signup Screen is very similar to adding 1Password to your Login Screen.
 The only difference is how you create the `NSExtensionItem` and `NSItemProvider`: